1028Luo/ML-STUDY-NOTES/README.md

 TO DO:
-1. Finish chatbot 2.20
+1. Look into Triton and CUDA

-2. Some more ML learning and summary 2.23
+2. Some more ML learning and summarize

-3. Refine resume and start applying 2.25

-4. transformer from scratch 2.28

-5. Leetcode, 2.25 onwards
+3. Leetcode everyday